UK gears up for huge vaccination plan watched by the world

 The excitement in Britain, which has Europe’s highest virus-related death toll at more than 61,000, was palpable.

-“This coming week will be an historic moment as we begin vaccination against COVID-19,” said Hancock.
+“Despite the huge complexities, hospitals will kickstart the first phase of the largest scale vaccination campaign in our country’s history from Tuesday,” said Professor Stephen Powis, NHS England’s national medical director.

-Patients aged 80 and above who are already attending hospitals as outpatients and those being discharged after a stay in the hospital will be among the first to receive the jab in Britain.
+Patients aged 80 and above who are already attending hospitals as outpatients and those being discharged after a stay in the hospital will be among the first to receive the jab.
 Hospitals will also start inviting over 80s in for a vaccine shot and will work with nursing homes to book staff into vaccination clinics.
-Any appointments not taken up will be offered to those health workers deemed to be at the highest risk of serious illness from COVID-19.
+Any appointments not taken up will be offered to those health workers deemed to be at the highest risk of COVID-19.
 Everyone who is vaccinated will need a booster jab 21 days later.

-Buckingham Palace refused to comment on speculation that Queen Elizabeth II, 94, and her 99-year-old husband, Prince Philip, will be vaccinated within weeks and then make it public, a move that could reassure anyone nervous about getting a vaccination.
+Buckingham Palace refused to comment on speculation that Queen Elizabeth II, 94, and her 99-year-old husband, Prince Philip, will soon be vaccinated and then make it public, a move that could reassure anyone nervous about getting a vaccination.

 “Our goal is totally to protect every member of the population, Her Majesty, of course, as well,” Dr. June Raine, chief executive of Britain’s Medicines and Healthcare products Regulatory Agency, which authorized the vaccine, told the BBC.

 The U.K. has secured 40 million doses of the Pfizer vaccine, which can cover 20 million people.
 Since the British government will only immunize people over 16, around 55 million people in the U.K. will be eligible.
+In total, Britain has procured 357 million doses of seven vaccine candidates, including 100 million of the much cheaper Oxford vaccine, which has a lower efficacy rate than the Pfizer or Moderna vaccines.

 Now that the first tranche of the vaccine has arrived from Pfizer’s manufacturing plant in Belgium, checks are being conducted by a specialist medical logistics company to ensure there was no damage in transit.
 This could take up to a day.